ai4waifu/sxo-framework/readme.md

 sxo --help
 ```

-Use the dialect package that matches your source language.
-Use `@sxo/core` when you need structured results, stable
+Start from the scientific goal.
+Use a familiar dialect only when that language helps you move faster.
+Use `@sxo/core`
-diagnostics, or application-controlled lifetime management.
-Use `@sxo/lite` when the deployment cannot load native
+when you need structured results, stable diagnostics, or application-controlled lifetime management.
+Use `@sxo/lite`
-addons.
+when the deployment cannot load native addons.

 ## 🛠️ Workspace Development